-East Fork of Hood River is a 6.1 mile point-to-point trail located near Mt Hood, Oregon and is rated as moderate.
-The trail is primarily used for trail running and is best used from June until October.
+East Fork of Hood River is a 12.2 mile moderately trafficked out and back trail located near Mt Hood, Oregon that features a river and is rated as moderate.
+The trail offers a number of activity options and is best used from June until October.

 Access Point is incorrect.